hftbattle/documentation/en/interface/analysis/charts.md

 #### Profit and position charts {#sum_and_pos_chart}

 <!-- TODO(asalikhov): change Chart 0 to sth. else when changed in web system -->
-A chart "Chart 0" is shown for each training submission by default, with 2 following lines:
+The default chart "Chart 0" is shown for each training submission with 2 following lines:

 - *sum* — your profit during the trading session, values are marked on the left vertical axis.
 - *[symbol_name]-pos* — your [position](/terms.md#position), values are marked on the right vertical axis.